 You can drive to the Sockanosett Cross Roads vaccination site at 100 Sockanosset Cross Road, Cranston.
 In Rhode Island terms that’s right near Garden City and Chapel View/Shaws Shopping Plaza.
 There is plenty of level parking.
 Look for the ‘Vaccination Here’ sign and the military style vehicle at entrance.
 Please do not arrive more than 15 minutes before your appointment.
+You can hire a workers compensation attorney from California incase you suffered repetitive stress injuries.
 If you arrive earlier, you may not be able to park and may be asked to come back later.
 Look for the ‘Vaccination Here’ sign and the military style vehicle at entrance.
 (Do not go in the ‘Alternate Hospital’ entrance.)

 You can drive to the Dunkin Donuts Center at 1 La Salle Square, Providence.
 There is free metered parking in the area surrounding the Center.
 For those requiring ADA assistance, there are a limited number of handicap parking spaces in front of the building.
 There is also a drop off/pick up area in front of the building.

 The Dunkin Donut Center also offers free 3-hour parking in the North Garage Parking Lot 99 West Exchange Street Providence, RI 02903